talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

    [RFC4381] and are applicable to both SR-MPLS and SRv6.
 ~~~~~~~~~~~

-Following the direction of [RFC8402], the current document assumes that SRv6 is a trusted domain and that the traffic is filtered at the domain boundaries.
+Following the direction of [RFC8402], and as discussed in {{threat}}, the current document assumes that SRv6 is a trusted domain and that the traffic is filtered at the domain boundaries.
 Traffic MUST be filtered at the domain boundaries.
 Thus, most of the attacks described in this document are limited to within the domain (i.e., internal attackers).

 Such an approach is commonly referred to as "fail-open", which inherently contains more risk than fail-closed methodologies.
 Relying on perfectly crafted filters on all edges of the trusted domain poses a demonstrable risk of inbound or outbound leaks if the filters are removed or adjusted erroneously.
 It is also important to note that some filtering implementations have limits on the size, complexity, or protocol support that can be applied, which may prevent the filter adjustments or creation required to properly secure the trusted domain for a new protocol such as SRv6.